 Written answers: When may this required/reasonable?

-Giving written responses to interview questions is not limited to where the person is stammering severely.
-Nor is it necessarily excluded if the job requires oral skills (see below Assessment of oral skills).
-Key questions are whether the job candidate is at a substantial (i.e. more than minor or trivial) disadvantage at oral interview even with adjustments to it, and whether written responses is a reasonable adjustment to allow.
+As regards both face-to-face and remote interviews, giving written responses is not limited to cases where the person would be stammering severely.
+For example, even a person who does not seem to be stammering much may be adapting and limiting what he says to minimise how much he stammers openly, with the result that he fails to show in-depth experiences and examples (above Oral interview: Limited responses and the Wakefield case below).
+Nor are written responses necessarily excluded if the job requires oral skills (see below Assessment of oral skills and again the Wakefield case below).
+Key questions are whether the job applicant is at a substantial (i.e. more than minor or trivial) disadvantage at the oral interview compared with fluent job applicants, even with other adjustments to the interview, and whether written responses is a reasonable adjustment to allow.

 Written answers: How much time to allow?

 It can be argued that any time limit for producing the written answers should enable the candidate to write the same amount as any time allowance for a spoken interview allows other candidates to say.
-Eg if a particular person types or writes three times slower than normal speaking pace they should be allowed three times as long (see my comments on Y v Bradford Council).
+Eg if a particular person types or writes four times slower than normal speaking pace they should be allowed four times as long (see my comments on Y v Bradford Council).

 If follow-up questions are dealt with separately afterwards (see below), it is arguably reasonable to reduce the full interview time allowance on which the calculation is based to reflect the fact that the time limit is only for initial answers and not follow-ups.
 This is tricky though as it is difficult to know in advance how far exploratory questions will be required.

 The applicant should be given details in advance of how the selection process will run.
-The tribunal in Y v Bradford Council held that in failing to do this, the Council was in breach of its duty to make a reasonable adjustment.
+The tribunal in Y v Bradford Council held that in failing to do this, the employer was in breach of its duty to make reasonable adjustments.
 In particular the applicant should have been told how long he had to write answers, so that he could manage his time.

-At least if the applicant wishes, consideration could be given to having any follow-up questions asked orally, exploring the written answers to the pre-set questions.
+At least if the applicant wishes, consideration could be given to having any follow-up questions asked orally, face-to-face or (if need be) remotely by video, exploring the written answers to the pre-set questions.
 Asking supplemental questions orally was suggested by the employment tribunal in HM Land Registry v Wakefield.
 If follow-ups are answered orally, further adjustments might be considered if required, to help level the playing field, such as allowing enough time for the oral answers, and perhaps an opportunity after the oral follow-ups to write anything he was unable to say.